Iain McNicol

 Iain Mackenzie McNicol, Baron McNicol of West Kilbride (born 17 August 1969) is a British politician, trade unionist and life peer who served as General Secretary of the Labour Party from 2011 to 2018.
 He was National Political Officer of the GMB trade union from 2004 to 2011.

 Early life and education

-The son of Iain and brother of Natasha and Calum, McNicol was raised in Thirdpart, West Kilbride and attended Ardrossan Academy.
+The son of Iain and brother of Natasha, Rebecca and Calum, McNicol was raised in Thirdpart, West Kilbride and attended Ardrossan Academy.
 He studied at Dundee Institute of Technology, where he began his involvement in political organising when being elected as president of the Student Union in 1991.

 Early political career

 McNicol was elected National Campaigns and Membership Officer for Labour Students, and then acted as a Labour Party organiser and agent in south and east England from 1994 to 1997.

 Following the 1997 United Kingdom general election at which Labour returned to office, McNicol served as a research, organisation, and political officer with the GMB Union, and in 1998 was appointed a regional organiser for its Southern Region.
 In 2004, he was promoted to National Political Officer.
 He served in that capacity through to 2011, coordinating the political strategy of the union and representing its members’ interests in both the public and private sector.